-&lt;sup>1 For example, the NGO Good Jobs First began "grading" states on deal-specific transparency in 2007.
+1 For example, the NGO Good Jobs First began "grading" states on deal-specific transparency in 2007.
 It found then only 23 states with even one program disclosed online.
 By 2015, it found that all 50 states and the District of Columbia were disclosing online.
 In 2008, Good Jobs First began aggregating this state data, along with federal and local-government records, in its Subsidy Tracker, an online database.

 Given the sensitivity of this policy area, we specifically examine firms' responses to public records requests for information on their economic development incentive deals that they received from a state economic development program.
 We argue that by understanding firm preferences for or against transparency, we can begin to understand the implications of this transparency revolution for policymaking as well as the types of activities that firms are attempting to shield from public scrutiny.
-In short, we uncover what negotiated agreements firms are trying to keep secret and then speculate the reasons why these revelations would be damaging to the firm.

-Specifically, in our paper, we examine firm opposition to public records requests from the main Texas discretionary economic development program, the Texas Enterprise Fund (TEF).
+Specifically, in our paper, we examine firm opposition to public records requests from the State of Texas discretionary economic development program, the Texas Enterprise Fund (TEF).
 This program selectively awards cash grants to companies relocating or expanding operations in Texas in exchange for job creation.
 The TEF includes clawback or recapture provisions that allow the state to enforce incentive agreements by delaying payment, canceling contracts or even forcing repayment of past grants with interest.
-We made public records requests for TEF contracts and then documented which firms challenged our requests by attempting to withhold or redact parts of their state files.
+We made public records requests for TEF deals and then documented which firms challenged our requests by attempting to withhold or redact parts of their state files.